FactomProject/FactomDocs/DeveloperGuide/hello_world.md

 Hello World!
 ===

+The easiest way to create Factom entries and chains programatically is to use the [factom library](http://github.com/FactomProject/factom) for golang.
+Install and setup the Go environment using the [installation instructions](https://golang.org/doc/install) provided by [golang.org]().
+Import the [factom package](github.com/FactomProject/factom) with ``go get github.com/FactomProject/factom``.

 Creating a new Factom Entry
 ---
 In the first example a new Entry is constructed then sent to the Factom network.
-Notice that the ExtIDs, and Entry Content are []byte not string.
+Notice that the ExtIDs, and Entry Content are ``[]byte`` not ``string``.
 This allows the Entries to contain binary data.
 For example an ExtID may be a key or a key signature.

 	package main